 - Special Access: includes the smaller area north-east of Gate 8 and requires an additional level of mandatory online induction safety training due to being closer to plant operations.
 This area is temporarily closed to new and renewing permit holders.

-- are available only to interstate and overseas visitors who provide valid identification
+- Available only to interstate and overseas visitors who provide valid identification

 Update on General and Special Access areas

 We’re committed to combining the General and Special Access areas, allowing birdwatching permit holders (newly-approved and renewed) to access both areas via a single, universal gate key.
-This requires new and renewing permit holders to have completed mandatory online induction training needed for the Special Access area to ensure the safety of visitors and plant operations.
+This requires new and all renewing permit holders to have completed mandatory online induction training needed for the Special Access area to ensure the safety of visitors and plant operations.
+A reminder email with a link to this training has been sent to all who have not yet completed the online induction.

 Site access conditions